LMSDev/Unity-Style-Guide/README.md

 Insert one space between the comment delimiter (//) and the comment text, as shown in the following example.

 The // (two slashes) style of comment tags should be used in most situations.
 Where ever possible, place comments above the code instead of beside it.
-Here are some examples:
+Here is an example:
 ```
         // Sample comment above a variable.
-        private int _myInt = 5;
+        private int myInt = 5;
 ```

 #### Regions